Explain Decision Trees

 What are they?

-In order to explain decision trees, it's important to remember that they are rational models and also visual decision tools.
+Remember that they are rational decision making models and also visual decision tools.

 They are rational because they're used to compare consequences and potential value of each of the decision making options in order to come up with the best possible alternative.

-They are visual tools in that they allow you to organise a lot of complex information graphically.
+They are visual decision support systems in that they allow you to organise a lot of complex information graphically.

 What's in them?

-Decision trees obviously include the options that are available.
-And for each option it may include many consequences, further decisions that may arise, the probability of its occurrence, the cost of, and the potential value as a result of choosing this option.
+Decision trees are tree-like charts or diagrams used to represent a decision.
+Obviously included are the options that are available and for each option it may include many consequences, further decisions that may arise, the probability of its occurrence, the cost of, and the potential value as a result of choosing this option.

-Decision trees are commonly used in computing in order to calculate probabilities and for data mining, so it figures that there are many computers that will create them.
+Decision trees and decision tree analysis are commonly used in computing in order to calculate probabilities and for data mining, and there is more and more decision tree software available nowadays.

 In order to further explain these trees, it makes sense to have a look at some examples...